Adverb Lesson Plans: More than Adverb Worksheets

 Students might need a complete review of adverbs, so we start with a quick review of verbs in English.
 Day one is normally a review of verbs.

-By the time I begin adverb activities, we have done almost all the parts of speech.
-So if I need to go over some of the material, if I need to do a quick presentation of a few adverb worksheets, I will.
+By the time we begin adverb activities, we have done almost all the parts of speech.
+So if classes need to go over some of the material, if I need to do a quick presentation of a few adverb worksheets, I will.
 I just emphasize to classes that we’re never going to stop using these terms.
 If we work with an adverb worksheet, we’ll review other grammar elements in the practice sentences.
 Any adverb lesson plan includes discussions about vocabulary and writing.
-I never stop using domain-specific vocabulary (like the eight parts of speech) in lessons.
+Using domain-specific vocabulary (like the eight parts of speech) in lessons emphasizes components of the English language.

 The expectation is that they’re going to not only know the definition and be able to identify an adverb, but they are also going to be able to apply that knowledge.
-I definitely emphasize that and use the proper terminology when working with student writing, vocabulary practice, and sentence structure.
+Together, we emphasize application and use the proper terminology when working with student writing, vocabulary practice, and sentence structure.

 Provide multiple practice opportunities, including an adverb worksheet

-After a review with quick adverb worksheets, we might be done with identification of adverbs!
+After a review with quick adverb worksheets, we might be done with identification!
 With older students, an adverb worksheet might be a simple fix.
 Classes maybe only needed a quick refresher before moving to more complex ideas like adverb clauses.
 A printable worksheet can provide multiple practice opportunities, and you can move to manipulatives with adverb clauses.

-If students struggle to understand adverbs, we will complete scaffolded stations.
-Stations enable me to rotate and move around the room.
-From listening and interacting students, teachers can gauge where the adverb lesson plan should go next.
+If classes struggle to understand adverbs, we will complete scaffolded stations.
+Stations enable me to rotate and move around the room and to create teacher notes.
+From listening and interacting, teachers can gauge where the adverb lesson plan should go next.

-From whatever review we complete, I observe what students understand and where they struggle.
-Then we focus on that area (perhaps students can’t remember negatives as adverbs), and then we move to application and analysis.
+From whatever review, observe what students understand and where they struggle.
+Then, focus on that area (perhaps students can’t remember negatives as adverbs), and then move to application and analysis.

-Note: Students might remember adverbs of manner, adverbs of frequency, and on.
+Note: Students might remember adverbs of manner, adverbs of frequency, and other types of adverbs.
 I search for what they remember from earlier adverb lessons.
 Again, a quick adverb worksheet might build off prior knowledge.

-I know when I write, my editor tells me that I use too many adverbs, and she takes them out.
+When I personally write, editors tells me to limit adverbs, and they take extras out.
 You might have students with similar struggles.
 Whatever adverb lesson plan you create, tie the concept to writing.

 At that point, I sometimes have students misusing adjectives and adverbs.
 I maybe have noticed a few extra ly’s, students not using their commas properly, or even misplaced and dangling modifiers.
-I hone in on that, and that’s normally day three or day four of adverbs.
+Overall, when I hone in on that, that’s normally day three or day four of lessons.

 I will start to highlight those areas of troubles in modifiers so that we can apply that knowledge to writing.

-• Write a sentence with an adverb that modifies another adverb.
+- Create a sentence with an adverb that modifies another one.

-This can just be a quick writing activity from adverb worksheet!s I don’t always have a fancy exit ticket; sometimes it can just be a notecard.
+This can just be a quick writing activity from adverb worksheets!
+I don’t always have a fancy exit ticket; sometimes it can just be a notecard or piece of paper.
 Hang the note cards up as part of a word wall.
 If you are looking to elevate your students’ understanding of grammar in context, ask them to evaluate the use of adverbs.
-You can download (for free) my ela worksheets for higher order thinking with grammar.
+You can download (for free) my language arts worksheets for higher order thinking with grammar.

 With a few well-placed questions, you can elevate students’ thinking of grammar concepts.
 Move them from “identification” to “evaluation.”
-Adverb lesson plans should be more than basic knowledge.
-Another fun adverb activity is to break down popular authors’ use of adverbs.
+Adverb lesson plans should address more than basic knowledge.
+Another fun activity is to break down popular authors’ use of adverbs.
 Encourage students to research their favorite author’s adverb use.

 Connect to vocabulary with adverb lesson plans